TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 16/Proverbs 16.1.md

 ---

-The plans of the heart belong to man; But the answer of the tongue is from Jehovah.
+The plans of the heart belong to man, but the answer of the tongue is from Yahweh.